design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/menu.md

 **Updating Global Functions**

-Another use fo Local Storage is updating global function.
+Another use of Local Storage is updating global function.
 (For more information, see [Global Functions].)

 When working with global functions, you may often need to edit that function for some reason.
 In such cases, you can have two Mobius script files open at the same time: the main script and the global function script.
 After making edits to the global function script, you can save it to Local Storage.
 Then, in the main script that calls the global function, you can open the global function manager and click the refresh button to update the global function.